The moduli space of multi-scale differentials: The topology on (classical) augmented space

 (Bers \cite{bers} called this space the ``deformation space''.)
 Each $\oldDehn$ is a contractible complex manifold.
 It has a unique complex structure which agrees with the complex structure induced by~$\oldteich$ in the interior, and such that the boundary is a normal crossing divisor.

 The universal curve $\pi\colon\oldDehnfam\to\oldDehn$ is the quotient

-where $\famaugteich$ is the universal family over $\Bteich[\Lambda']$ and where the full twist group acts trivially on each fiber.
-It is a flat family of stable curves over $\oldDehn$, as can be seen using the plumbing construction of \cite{HubKoch}.
+where $\famaugteich|_{\Bteich[\Lambda']}$ is the universal family over $\Bteich[\Lambda']$ and where the full twist group acts by sending each fiber isomorphicly to the fiber which represents the marked stable curve given by composing the marking with the given product of twists.
+This universal curve was constructed in \cite{HubKoch} using a plumbing construction and shown to be a flat family of stable curves over $\oldDehn$.

 The \emph{Deligne-Mumford compactification} $\barmoduli[g,n]$ of $\moduli[g,n]$ is the quotient $\oldaugteich / \Mod[g,n]$.
 For each multicurve~$\Lambda$, the natural map $\oldDehn \to \barmoduli[g,n]$ is a local homeomorphism.
-The image of $\oldDehn$ is the complement of the locus of stable curves with a node not arising from pinching~$\Lambda$.
+The image of $\oldDehn$ is the complement of the locus of stable curves with a node not arising from pinching~$\Lambda$ up to a homeomorphism of the reference surface $\Sigma$.
 These local homeomorphisms provide an atlas of charts for $\barmoduli[g,n]$ which give it the structure of a compact complex orbifold such that the boundary is a normal crossing divisor.

 One may also compactify $\moduli[g,n]$ as a projective variety $\barmoduli[g,n]^{\rm alg}$ (see \cite{demu} or \cite{acgh2}).
 Hubbard-Koch \cite{HubKoch} showed that $\barmoduli[g,n]^{\rm alg} \isom \barmoduli[g,n]$ as complex orbifolds, so the natural topology of the algebraic variety $\barmoduli[g,n]^{\rm alg}$ gives yet another equivalent topology on $\barmoduli[g,n]$.